anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 [^merge-skinned-mesh]: Root Bone and Anchor Override are impossible to merge automatically I think.
 If you know any good algorithm, please tel me that.
 [^mesh]: In this document mesh means SkinnedMeshRenderer, not the Mesh asset in Unity.

-Reduce polygons with shrinking which shrinks parts of body
+Reduce polygons with BlendShapes which shrink parts of the body
 ---

-By deleting polygons that are hidden by clothing or otherwise, you can reduce rendering load, BlendShape processing load, etc., without affecting the appearance much.
+By removing polygons which are hidden by clothes or something, you can reduce rendering load, BlendShape processing load, etc. without affecting the appearance so much.
-To easily achieve this, AvatarOptimizer can remove meshes using the BlendShapes which shrinks parts of body included in many avatars!
+To make this easier, AvatarOptimizer allows you to remove polygons with BlendShapes for shrinking parts of the body, which many avatars have!

 Let's add `Remove Mesh By BlendShape` to Body Mesh!

-Enable `Automatically set BlendShape weight for preview when toggled` to make sure that unexpected parts of the body are not removed, Select the BlendShapes which shrinks parts of body which you want to remove from the list of BlendShapes below!
+Enable `Automatically set BlendShape weight for preview when toggled` to make sure that unintended parts of the body are not removed, and select BlendShapes from the BlendShapes list below that shrink the parts of the body you want to remove!

 [remove mesh by BlendShape](./remove-mesh-by-blendshape.png)